lbartk/MMM-SwissAlpLakes/README.md

 # MMM-SwissAlpLakes
-This module will fetch the temperature from the specified API every hour and display it on your MagicMirror.
-It also changes the displayed icon based on the temperature.
+This module fetches the temperature from the [AlpLakes API](https://www.alplakes.eawag.ch/api) every hour and displays it on your MagicMirror.
+It also changes the icon displayed based on the temperature.

-The module is based on idea form the [MMM-SwissLakeTemperature](https://github.com/roufri/MMM-SwissLakeTemperature)
+The module is based on an idea from the [MMM-SwissLakeTemperature](https://github.com/roufri/MMM-SwissLakeTemperature)

 ## Installation